Common Information

 The core of this interface library is the aimrt::CoreRef

-handle.
-Developers can use this handle to access various capabilities of AimRT, such as logging, RPC, Channel, etc. For more information about the aimrt::CoreRef
+handle, through which developers can invoke various AimRT capabilities such as logging, RPC, Channel, etc. For information about the aimrt::CoreRef

 handle, please refer to the CoreRef documentation.